shubhangigoel/seekerposter/README.md

 # seekerposter
-This is an seeker poster site project.
+This is a seeker poster site project.